SaMoAAlamdari/SaMoAAlamdari.github.io/Stock-Analysis-and-Portfolio-Optimization/index.md

 title: Stock-Analysis-and-Portfolio-Optimization
 ---
 # Stock-Analysis-and-Portfolio-Optimization
 Welcome to the page Stock-Analysis-and-Portfolio-Optimization!
-[Link to Stock-Analysis-and-Portfolio-Optimization](https://github.com/SaMoAAlamdari/Stock-Analysis-and-Portfolio-Optimization)
+[Link to Stock-Analysis-and-Portfolio-Optimization github page](https://github.com/SaMoAAlamdari/Stock-Analysis-and-Portfolio-Optimization)

 ## Description
 This project provides tools for downloading historical stock data, visualizing trends, calculating statistics, and performing portfolio optimization using the Sharpe Ratio.